RBG-TU-Darmstadt/PlotterWeb/README.md

 # PlotterWeb

-A small webinterface allowing PDF printing on plotters developed durint a university .
+A small webinterface allowing PDF printing on plotters developed during a university project.
 Uses the TU Darmstadt Single Sign-On for authentication.

 # Authors